sVoxelDev/sLimits/Readme.md

 * Limiting block placement based on configs inside `limits/`
 * Destroying previously placed blocks decreases the limit counter
+* Placed blocks are persisted to flat files in the `storage/` directory

 ### Current Limitations

 This is a **alpha** release and has the following limitations

-* Placed blocks are only stored in memory and not persisted thru server restarts
+* There are no commands and GUI yet to show player limits

 ## Installation